Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: Introduction

 The full path-integral with metric as the field variable reduces to the following for the class of metric ansatz stated in eq. (\ref{eq:frwmet}) \beq G[{\rm Bd}_f, {\rm Bd}_i] = \int_{\cal C} {\rm d}N_p \int_{{\rm Bd}_i}^{{\rm Bd}_f} {\cal D} a(t_p) \,\, e^{i S_{\rm grav}[a, N_p]} \, , \eeq where ${\cal C}$ refers to the contour of integration, and Batalin-Fradkin-Vilkovisky (BFV) formalism \cite{Batalin:1977pb, Feldbrugge:2017kzv} is used to perform the integration over the fermionic ghosts and momenta corresponding to each field leading to the residual path-integral stated in eq. (\ref{eq:Gform_sch}).
 Gauge-fixing the time-reparameterization invariance via proper-time gauge $N^\prime_p=0$ reduces the path-integral over $N_p(t)$ to an ordinary integral over constant lapse $N_p$ (for more elaborate discussion on BFV quantization process and ghosts, see \cite{Teitelboim:1981ua, Teitelboim:1983fk, Halliwell:1988wc}).
 The residual quantity gives the transition amplitude for the Universe to evolve from one boundary configuration to another in proper time $N_p$ \cite{Teitelboim:1983fh}.

 Our purpose in this paper is to study the transition amplitude given in Eq. (\ref{eq:Gform_sch}) for various boundary choices.
 For the kind of gravitational actions considered in Eq. (\ref{eq:act}), the path integral over the scale factor is exactly doable.
 The ordinary integration over the lapse needs to be done carefully in the complex plane.
-This integral, depending on the boundary choices is sometime doable exactly via usage of special functions.
-However, in most cases it can only be computed approximately following WKB methods and Picard-Lefschetz techniques \cite{Witten:2010cx, Witten:2010zr, Basar:2013eka, Tanizaki:2014xba}.
-Picard-Lefschetz in turn also helps in finding a convergent integration contour to which the original integration contour can be smoothly deformed thereby generalizing the notion of Wick's rotation to curved spacetime, while WKB gives an approximate answer to the integration done along the deformed integration-contours.
-However, these two methods work unambiguously only when the system at this stage is devoid of any degeneracies, presence of which lead to failure of either of them with a need for them to be resolved suitably before proceeding further.
+This integral, depending on the boundary choices is sometimes doable exactly via usage of special functions.
+However, in many cases it can be computed approximately following WKB methods and Picard-Lefschetz techniques \cite{Witten:2010cx, Witten:2010zr, Basar:2013eka, Tanizaki:2014xba}.
+Picard-Lefschetz method helps in finding a convergent integration contour to which the original integration contour ($\mathcal{C}$) can be smoothly deformed, thereby generalizing the notion of Wick's rotation to curved spacetime, while WKB gives an approximate answer to the integration done along the deformed contour.
+However, these two methods work unambiguously only when the gravitational system is devoid of any degeneracies, the presence of which leads to the failure of either of them.
+Hence, one needs to resolve these degeneracies systematically before proceeding further.

-In the gravitational system studied in this paper, we come across two types of degeneracies: one where the flow-lines emanating from neighboring saddles overlap and other where for certain boundary choices the saddles merge.
+In the gravitational system studied in this paper, we come across two types of degeneracies: one where the flow-lines emanating from neighbouring saddles overlap ({\bf type-1}) and the other where, for certain boundary choices, the saddles merge ({\bf type-2}).
 Presence of former leads to breakdown of Picard-Lefschetz methods as it is not possible to decide the {\it relevance} of saddles unambiguously which is crucial for finding the deformed integration contour.
 Presence of later leads to breakdown of WKB.
 In this paper we investigate these degenerate situations and find ways of resolving them.
 This also raises one curiosity, and makes one wonder about the cause of such degeneracies and whether there could be any symmetry responsible for them.
 Hoping that these symmetries when broken lead to resolution of degeneracies systematically.
 In this paper we study this deeply and find systematic methods of lifting these degeneracies via symmetry breaking.